Parallelizing Contextual Bandits: Parallelizing Linear Bandits

 \section{Parallelizing Linear Bandits}

-We consider several algorithms for linear bandits which provably achieve a nearly perfect parallel speed-up.
-Most of these algorithms are inspired by the \textit{optimism} principle.
+We now consider several specialized algorithms for (parallel) linear bandits that are direct analogs of \cref{algo:par_nonlin_ucb,,algo:par_nonlin_lazy_ucb}.
+These algorithms are also inspired by the \textit{optimism} principle, but can take advantage of the explicit linear structure of the reward function.
 Such algorithms maintain a running estimate of $\hbtheta_t \approx \thetastar$ and the empirical covariance matrix of queried observations:

 which are used to construct a confidence ellipsoid in parameter space where $\lambda$ is a regularization parameter.
 The best parameter in this set of plausible parameters---which allows the estimation of a maximum hypothetical reward---is used to optimistically guide exploration in the feature space.
 We use the notation $\mathcal{F}_{t, p-1}$ to define the filtration of all events that have occurred up until and including the revelation of the context $\cX_{t,p}$.
 Despite the topical differences in these algorithms, there is a common thread which ties together their analyses in the parallel setting in our framework:\footnote{The choice of two in the upper bound here is arbitrary and can be replaced with any universal constant $c>1$ without changing our results up to constants.} \begin{samepage} \begin{condition} [Critical Covariance Inequality] An (estimated) covariance matrix $\V_{t,p} \in \cF_{t, p-1}$ is said to satisfy the \textit{critical covariance inequality} at round $t$ for processor $p$ if